gnpy.core

 If fiber length exceeds boundary then assume this is a link “intent”, and replace this one-span link with an n_spans link, with identical fiber types.

-gnpy.core.network.target_power(network, node, equipment)
+gnpy.core.network.target_power(network, node, equipment, deviation_db)

 Computes target power using J. -L. Auge, V. Curri and E. Le Rouzic, Open Design for Multi-Vendor Optical Networks, OFC 2019. equation 4